Snapchat/camera-kit-android-sdk/README.partner.md

 Welcome to CameraKit partner distribution release ${version}.

-To get started, head to explore code in [samples](./samples) which demonstrate how to integrate the latest available CameraKit libraries.
+To get started, head to explore code in [samples](./samples) which demonstrate how to integrate the latest available CameraKit SDK.
+The CameraKit API reference documentation is available in the browsable [docs](./docs).